caoming26/caoming26/README.md

 ### 💁 About me:
 - 🌞 My name is Cao Minh 🌞, but you can call me 🌟GaoMing🌟 or 👉Min👈

-- 😴 Location: HO Chi Minh City, Vietnam
+- 😴 Location: Ho Chi Minh City, Vietnam

 - 📫 How to reach me **caoming26032003@gmail.com**